Phone-GWP-group

 Festive packaging being loaded into a couriers van

-Can your festive packaging withstand the handling and conditions it is likely to face?
+Can your festive packaging withstand the handling and conditions it will likely face?

 Ensure packaging fits your products